rinie/he853-remote/README.md

 # About

-This project provides a library and CLI programm for the [HomeEasy now Smartwares HE853 USB RF remote control sender](http://service.smartwares.eu/en-us/product/10.036.05/he853-he-comp-usb-netwerk-dongle.aspx).
+This project provides a library and CLI programm for the [HomeEasy (now Smartwares) HE853 USB RF remote control sender](http://service.smartwares.eu/en-us/product/10.036.05/he853-he-comp-usb-netwerk-dongle.aspx).
 The sender is used for toggling 433MHz (433.92MHz) RF controlled devices.

 USB stick VID:PID identity and name: 04d9:1357 Holtek Semiconductor, Inc.

-The library was extracted from [roseasy](http://ros.org/wiki/roseasy) which is a part of the [ROS (Robot Operating System)](http://www.ros.org/wiki/) project.
+The library was extracted in 2012 from [roseasy](http://ros.org/wiki/roseasy) which is a part of the [ROS (Robot Operating System)](http://www.ros.org/wiki/) project.
+The code is longer available.

 Another project that provides a C# Windows SDK for the dongle is the [HE853 Control Project](http://he853control.sourceforge.net/).